dalibo/emaj/docs/en/upgrade.rst

 But this upgrade is not able to process cases when at least one tables group has been created with a PostgreSQL version prior 8.4.
 In such a case, these old tables groups must be dropped before the upgrade and recreated after.

+This upgrade is also not possible with PostgreSQL version 13 and higher.
+For these PostgreSQL versions, E-Maj must be uninstalled and re-installed in its latest version.

 .. _extension_upgrade:

 Upgrade an E-Maj version already installed as an extension